Rest and Digest

 I won’t geek out too much on enzymes and hormones here, but I will tell you that relaxation is critical for the proper functioning of the part of your nervous system that allows for the release of insulin.

-Not surprisingly, several doctors and researchers have found stress to be the major reason for digestive disturbances from heartburn to gas to irritable bowel syndromes.
+Not surprisingly, several researchers have found stress to be the major reason for digestive disturbances from heartburn to gas to irritable bowel syndromes.

 I think you know the answer.
 It’s the same for all of us: relax.

 And that’s easier said than done, I know!

 Yet there’s a reason why the counterpart to fight-or-flight is called rest-and-digest.

 In fact, Dr. Herbert Benson has defined the Relaxation Response as something you have access to as easily as shifting into that fight-or-flight mode (which many of us can do quite easily).
 And he’s written about it eloquently in his timeless book of the same name.

 Though rest-and-digest is stimulated by the part of the nervous system that happens unconsciously, Dr. Benson contends that we may actually have some influence over this.

 Should we give it a try?